 One of the most difficult pieces of the Atmos music production puzzle is the notion of a 'monitor controller' that can handle the volume and speaker crossover eq for playback.

 Again, most of the dedicated solutions are expensive and not too long ago there were very few that combined an audio interface with the controller.

 Here is an example discussion of making use of a reasonably priced solution from not too long ago.

 I've been thinking of trying to use an AV receiver as a poor man's monitor controller.

 If you're just doing things 'inside the box' ex all recorded tracks from a synthesizer it's much easier but unfortunately I want to record real drums etc which requires a bunch of mics and analog ins and outs etc.

 Anyway, glad to see discussion of this here.

 Some other example articles I found useful

-In this article we are going to explore what the minimum requirements are for both hardware and software are, to be able to mix in Dolby Atmos.
-We look at which DAWs you can use, what monitoring system you will need, and what additional software you will need.www.pro-tools-expert.com
+We are going to explore the minimum requirements for both hardware and software, to be able to mix in Dolby Atmos.
+We look at which DAWs you can use, what monitoring system, and what additional software you will need.www.pro-tools-expert.com

 Mixing Music In Dolby Atmos - Everything You Need To Know | Pro Tools - The leading website for Pro Tools usersIn this article, we look at what it takes to make your studio suitable to mix in Dolby Atmos for music, whether you need certification, what hardware and software you will need, how to build or convert your studio to Dolby Atmos, as well as our exclusive 6 part tutorial series on setting up and usinwww.pro-tools-expert.com